vidhurva/Jupyter-Visualization/README.md

 Introduction
 ---

 I'm back on the Python life, and I'll be developing new projects and projects innovated from tutorials on Jupyter!
 In particular, I will be practicing Juptyer's interactive widgets, which allows me to visualize data and graphs.
-Additionally, I will be attaching my codes and images resulting from the code.
+Additionally, I will be attaching my codes as Jupyter notebooks and visualizations in the readme.

 Project 1 - The Magic of Maps:
 ---